Hotel Zone (Cancún)

-The Hotel Zone (Zona Hotelera) is a designated tourist district and strip of land on the coast of Cancún, Mexico consisting of resorts, beaches, shops, nightclubs, and restaurants aimed specifically toward tourists.
-The strip itself is an island shaped like the number "7" which runs parallel to the mainland.
+The Hotel Zone (Zona Hotelera) is a designated tourist district and strip of land on the coast of Cancún, Mexico.
+It consists of a variety of businesses, such as resorts, beaches, shops, nightclubs, and restaurants, aimed specifically at appealing to tourists.
+The strip itself is an island shaped like the number "7", running parallel to the mainland.

-This stretch of land is the predominant reason for Cancún's popularity as a resort hub and tourist destination.
-The majority of Cancún's economic income is from tourism to this area.
-It has gained notoriety for being a favored place among college students for spring break partying.
+This stretch of land is the predominant reason for Cancún's fame as a resort hub and tourist destination, and a majority of Cancún's economic income comes from tourism to this area.
+It has gained notoriety for being a favored place among college students for spring break partying while having a lower crime rate than the rest of Cancún.